-But, sometimes it helps to use visual techniques to help us write our stories, novels or screenplays.
-These can help you have a better understanding, even bring you closer, to the story.
+But, sometimes it helps to use visual techniques to help us write our stories, novels, or screenplays.
+These can help you have a better understanding and even bring you closer to the story.

 When you engage another sense, like sight, to your writing process and it may suggest ideas you hadn’t considered.